opendatasoft/ods-documentation/source/api/csw/get_record_by_id.rst

      * Description
      * Optionality and use
    * * ``outputSchema``
-     * Used to indicate the schema of the output that is generated in response to a ``GetRecords`` request.
+     * Used to indicate the schema of the output that is generated in response to a ``GetRecordById`` request.
      * Optional.
 Values can be ``http://www.opengis.net/cat/csw/2.0.2`` or ``http://www.isotc211.org/2005/gmd``.
        Default value is ``http://www.opengis.net/cat/csw/2.0.2``.
    * * ``ElementSetName``